luludada/Resume/README.md

 * All the programs can have their ports modified in the main.h file

 * 1010S and 1010K code written in Pros and 1010Y code written in RobotC

+* Best programming rank at 151th, best driving rank at 235th.
+BC Provincial rank at 14th.

 ### [Minesweeper](https://github.com/luludada/WeChat-Minesweeper)
 Repository：https://github.com/luludada/WeChat-Minesweeper